Zerkjito/movie-watchlist-api/README.md

 - DELETE /user/profile

 Authentication is handled via HttpOnly cookies.
-Authenticated requests automatically include the `access` token stored in cookies.
+Authenticated requests automatically include the `access` token stored in cookies (no `Authorization` header is required).
-No Authorization header is required.